kumbulanit/t-sql/tech company/untitled/Presentations/Module5_Enhanced_Theory_Presentation.md

 -- Proper NULL checking
 SELECT
     CustomerID,
-    CustomerName,
+    CompanyName,
     Phone,
     Fax,
-    Email
+    WorkEmail
 FROM Customers
 WHERE
     -- Explicit NULL checks
     Phone IS NOT NULL
     AND Fax IS NULL  -- Customers without fax
-    AND Email IS NOT NULL
+    AND WorkEmail IS NOT NULL
-    AND Email <> ''  -- Not empty string either
+    AND WorkEmail <> ''  -- Not empty string either

     -- ISNULL for default values in comparisons
     AND ISNULL(Region, 'Unknown') <> 'Unknown';